OpenShiftDemos/os-sample-python/README.md

 ## Implementation Notes

-This sample Python application relies on the support provided by the default S2I builder for deploying a WSGI application.
+This sample Python application relies on the support provided by the default S2I builder for deploying a WSGI application using the ``gunicorn`` WSGI server.
 The requirements which need to be satisfied for this to work are:

 * The WSGI application code file needs to be named ``wsgi.py``.
 * The WSGI application entry point within the code file needs to be named ``application``.